Frequently Asked Questions

 What is the difference between TTF and OTT?

-These are different styles of shooting, and require different band setups:
+These are different methods of shooting, and require different band setups:

 Should I replace my catapult if I’ve damaged it?